adrelanos/aeternity-wiki/Merkle-Trees.md

     What Alice will do next is us the same cryptographic hash function that Bob used, and create a hash of the data that she received: referred to as a checksum.
-Lets say that Alice received the below sentence from Bob.
+Example 2. is sentence or block of data Alice received from Bob.

-   **æternity is the blockchain to rule them all**
+     Example 2.   æternity is the blockchain to rule them all

-The hash of the above sentence is:
+The hash of the example 2 sentence is:
 `a931b75f2afee220bf3a62f8a8f67301c932a2a7cd8ac5ce26831896b9b433fb`